voxpupuli/puppet-elasticsearch/README.md

 ##Support

 Need help?
-Join us in [#elasticsearch](https://webchat.freenode.net?channels=%23elasticsearch) on Freenode IRC or subscribe to the [elasticsearch@googlegroups.com](https://groups.google.com/forum/#!forum/elasticsearch) mailing list.
+Join us in [#elasticsearch](https://webchat.freenode.net?channels=%23elasticsearch) on Freenode IRC or on the [discussion forum](https://discuss.elastic.co/).